 Caffeine withdrawal involves headaches, irritability, sleepiness, and constipation (34).

-There is evidence for acute abstinence, or “crash”, from illicit stimulants.
-The crash from cocaine is usually reported to last 1-2 days and the crash from methamphetamine is reported to last 7-10 days.
+There is evidence for acute effects of abstinence, or having a “crash”, after illicit stimulant use.
+The crash from cocaine is typically reported to last 1-2 days and the crash from methamphetamine is reported to last 7-10 days.

 Symptoms consistently reported in the literature are anhedonia, irritability, anxiety and paranoia, malaise, insomnia or hypersomnia, anorexia or hyperphagia, fatigue, and psychomotor retardation or agitation.